 The distribution of African Americans in the service by 2003 had developed in several unexpected ways.
 While the company grade officer percentage had risen to roughly a proportionate level, the percentage of field grade and general officers remained much lower.
 More surprisingly, the proportion of Black soldiers in combat specialties had declined significantly by 2003.
 This was in part due to the large numbers of Black women who had entered the service, and who were barred from holding such specialties.
 Other factors that have been suggested for this trend include higher Black unemployment rates that motivate Black males to select specialties that have skills easily transferable to civilian jobs, and family traditions of service in such specialties.
-Another suggested cause of this disparity is that a sizeable number of White males join not for a career or to obtain a marketable skill, but rather for the adventure and challenge provided by enlistment in the combat arms before continuing on with their civilian education and careers.
+Another suggested cause of this disparity is that a sizeable number of White males join not for a career or to obtain a marketable skill, but rather for the adventure and challenge provided by enlistment in the combat arms before continuing on with their civilian education and careers.7 captains, many of whom had not commanded yet and were learning how to be staff officers.

 In 1999, I was a lieutenant colonel, former battalion commander, and senior service college selectee, and I was awaiting the results of the colonel's list.
 By all accounts, I was a competent and capable officer.
-I was an instructor at the Combined Arms Staff School at Fort Leavenworth, and I taught a seminar made up of twelve captains, many of whom had not commanded yet and were learning how to be staff officers.
+I was an instructor at the Combined Arms Staff School at Fort Leavenworth, and I taught a seminar made up of twelve and Staff School.

-Historically, a staff group would coordinate a farewell social the night before graduation.
-If the students liked and Staff School.
 All saw it as a testament to my ability to connect with the captain and a need for the captain to unburden himself.
 In 1999, an Army captain struggled with following a Black lieutenant colonel: we have a long way their instructor, she or he would be invited.
 If the staff group did not like their instructor, she or he would not know about the gathering.